 - American Institute of Biological Sciences

 - American Ornithologists’ Union

 - Ph.D Wildlife & Range Sciences, 1988 – University of Florida

 - M.S.
 Ecology, 1979 – University of Tennessee, Knoxville

 - B.S Education, 1975 – University of Dayton, Ohio

 The Pegasus Professor Award, given out annually, recognizes faculty members who have made a significant impact on the university and demonstrated excellence in teaching, research, and service.
-This award is the highest ...
+This award is ...
 Read more